Beeblossom, or gaura, is an easy-growing perennial plant with minimal care.

 - It likes well drained soil that is rather rich.

-Note that crown division isn’t very easy because the root is similar to taproot.
+Note that crown division isn’t very easy because root are a type of taproot.
+The clump must be really large before you can split it.

 Pruning and caring for beeblossom